AI-enhanced Collective Intelligence: Challenges and outlooks

 The advancement of AI technologies has led to enhanced and evolved approaches to tackling existing challenges.
 Approaches relying solely on human or artificial intelligence encounter significant limitations.
 Therefore, a synergistic combination of both, complementing each other, is considered the ideal strategy for effective problem-solving.

 In current real-world AI-CI applications, AI is predominantly utilized as a technical tool to facilitate data analysis through techniques such as natural language processing and computer vision.
 Implementing AI not only scales up tasks but, in combination with human intelligence, leads to superior performance.
 Although AI is critical in some decision-making processes, humans make the ultimate decisions and contributions.
-It is essential to recognize that AI's function is to support and enhance human collaborative processes rather than to replace human intelligence.
+It is essential to recognize that AI’s function is to support and enhance human collaborative processes rather than to replace human intelligence.
 Nevertheless, it is also worth considering collective intelligence emerging from a group of AI entities in future research.
 Past work has demonstrated that the collective behavior of autonomous machines can lead to the emergence of complex social behavior \cite{tsvetkova2017even}.

 AI-CI approaches present numerous challenges.
 Success in this field relies on multiple factors beyond the initial idea and readiness of technological solutions.
-Critical aspects include attracting the audience, designing user-friendly interfaces, and effectively integrating AI with human collective intelligence.
-Understanding how to combine human intelligence and AI to address social challenges remains a significant and worthy area of study.
+Critical aspects include attracting the audience, designing user-friendly interfaces, scalability, and effectively integrating AI with human collective intelligence.
+Understanding how to combine human intelligence and AI to address social challenges remains a significant and worthy area of study that requires interdisciplinary collaboration.

-To better understand the collectives of humans and AI to help overcome societal challenges, several researchers propose to build the foundations of Social AI~\cite{pedreschi2023social} integrating insights from Complex Systems, Network Science, and AI.
-We agree that researchers across all relevant disciplines should collaborate and keep up with the latest developments to foster a promising future of AI-enhanced collective intelligence.
+While interdisciplinary collaboration presents challenges, such as differences in terminology, methodologies, and objectives across fields, which can create communication barriers and slow progress, it also offers benefits.
+Interdisciplinary collaboration fosters a comprehensive understanding of complex problems and enables developing more effective, adaptable, and ethical AI-enhanced collective intelligence systems.

+Complex system thinking has illuminated various biological, physical, and social domains.
+Based on this, we can model real-world collective intelligence systems as multilayer networks.
+This framework allows us to leverage extensive research on multilayer networks, focusing on their robustness, adaptivity, scalability, resilience, and interoperability.